Broken windows theory: Class bias

 A common criticism of broken windows policing is the argument that it criminalizes the poor and homeless.
 That is because the physical signs that characterize a neighborhood with the "disorder" that broken windows policing targets correlate with the socio-economic conditions of its inhabitants.
 Many of the acts that are considered legal but "disorderly" are often targeted in public settings and are not targeted when they are conducted in private.
-Therefore, those without access to a private space are often criminalized.
+Therefore, those without access to a private space are frequently criminalized.
 Critics, such as Robert J. Sampson and Stephen Raudenbush of Harvard University, see the application of the broken windows theory in policing as a war against the poor, as opposed to a war against more serious crimes.
 Since minority groups in most cities are more likely to be poorer than the rest of the population, a bias against the poor would be linked to a racial bias.

-According to Bruce D. Johnson, Andrew Golub, and James McCabe, the application of the broken windows theory in policing and policymaking can result in development projects that decrease physical disorder but promote undesired gentrification.
+According to Bruce D. Johnson, Andrew Golub, and James McCabe, applying the broken windows theory in policing and policymaking can result in development projects that decrease physical disorder but promote undesired gentrification.
 Often, when a city is so "improved" in this way, the development of an area can cause the cost of living to rise higher than residents can afford, which forces low-income people out of the area.
 As the space changes, the middle and upper classes, often white, begin to move into the area, resulting in the gentrification of urban, poor areas.
-The local residents are affected negatively by such an application of the broken windows theory and end up evicted from their homes as if their presence indirectly contributed to the area's problem of "physical disorder".
+The residents are affected negatively by such an application of the broken windows theory and end up evicted from their homes as if their presence indirectly contributed to the area's problem of "physical disorder".

 Popular press

-In More Guns, Less Crime (University of Chicago Press, 2000), economist John Lott, Jr. examined the use of the broken windows approach as well as community- and problem-oriented policing programs in cities over 10,000 in population, over two decades.
-He found that the impacts of these policing policies were not very consistent across different types of crime.
-Lott's book has been subject to criticism, but other groups support Lott's conclusions.
+In More Guns, Less Crime (2000), economist John Lott Jr. examined the use of the broken windows approach as well as community- and problem-oriented policing programs in cities over 10,000 in population, over two decades.
+He found that the impacts of these policing policies were inconsistent across different types of crime.
+Lott's book has been subject to criticism, while other groups support Lott's conclusions.

 In the 2005 book Freakonomics, coauthors Steven D. Levitt and Stephen J. Dubner confirm and question the notion that the broken windows theory was responsible for New York's drop in crime, saying "the pool of potential criminals had dramatically shrunk".
 Levitt had in the Quarterly Journal of Economics attributed that possibility to the legalization of abortion with Roe v.
 Wade, which correlated with a decrease, one generation later, in the number of delinquents in the population at large.

 In his 2012 book Uncontrolled: The Surprising Payoff of Trial-and-Error for Business, Politics, and Society, Jim Manzi writes that of the randomized field trials conducted in criminology, only nuisance abatement per broken windows theory has been successfully replicated.